Gigaspaces/xap-docs/site/content/xap121adm/xap-manager.markdown

 ---

-The XAP Manager (or simply The Manager) is a component which stacks together the [LUS](service-grid.html#lus) and [GSM](service-grid.html#gsm) along with [Zookeeper](zookeeper.html) and an embedded web application which hosts an admin instance with a [RESTful management API](xap-manager-rest.html) on top of it.
+The XAP Manager (or simply The Manager) is a component which stacks together the [LUS](service-grid.html#lus) and [GSM](service-grid.html#gsm) along with {{%exurl "Apache ZooKeeper""http://zookeeper.apache.org/"%}} and an embedded web application which hosts an admin instance with a [RESTful management API](xap-manager-rest.html) on top of it.

 In addition to simplifying setup and management, the Manager also provides the following benefits: